kdneldor/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+`Relational Databases are data sets that are stored in a tabular format, making tables, SQL is the language used to query data from those tables.`

 2. Why do tables need a `primary key`?

+`To help make the data unique, preventing data anomalies.`

 3. What is the name given to a table column that references the primary key on another table.

+`Foreign key.`

 4. What do we need in order to have a _many to many_ relationship between two tables.

+`We need to have a data set that makes sense for a many to many relationship to exist.
+One good example is if we had an author table and books table.
+There can be many authors, as well as many books from those authors. `

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.